trueos/sysadm/api/classes/pkg.rst

 Package Information
 ===================

 The "pkg_info" action reads the pkg database directly and returns any relevant information.
+The following arguments are optional:

+* **"repo"**: unless specified, defaults to the local package repository.

-The "repo" is optional as it defaults to "local".
-The "pkg_origins" is also optional; if it is not specified, information for all installed packages will be listed.
+* **"pkg_origins"**: unless specified, information for all installed packages will be listed.

+* **"category"**: limits the results to packages within the specified category.

+* **"result"**: may be set to anything other than "full" to restrict the information output to just the basic/simple information.
+This will not include sub-categories of information such as
+  "dependencies","requires","depends", or "options".
+For example, a request that specifies *{"action":"pkg_info","category":"x11","result":"simple"}* will result in a basic listing of all the packages within the "x11" category.

 **REST Request**